bixcop18/module2_R_biostats/Exercises/first_exercises.md

 8. The most basic measure of genetic diversity for a marker is simply the number of distinct alleles observed for that marker.
 Calculate a table of genetic diversity per marker.

 9. We will say that a sample is heterozygous for a given marker when at least two different alleles are seen in a marker.
-Calculate two sets of observed heterozygosity values (simple ratios of heterozygous alleles over all observed alleles):
+Calculate two sets of observed heterozygosity values (simple ratios of heterozygous markers over all observations):
-   + per marker;
+   + per-marker heterozygosity (over all 62 samples);
-   + per sample.
+   + per-sample heterozygosity (over all 14 markers).

 10. I am not too happy with these binary measures of heterozygosity per sample and per marker: what if I want to consider that a marker with 4 different alleles seen is "more heterozygous" than a marker with only 2 different alleles?
 Re-run the question above with a new, linear measure of heterozygosity ranging from 0 (for a unique allele seen) to 1 (when 4 different alleles are seen).